 Every day, we face challenges to do something new, usually in a new way or with new people.
 To make sense of a disorienting world without rules, we try to shove these new assignments into our well-worn mental grooves.
-We bump it against what we already know, whether it fits or not.
+We bump the chaos it against what we already know, whether it fits or not.

 To be fair, this force-fitting occurs automatically and unconsciously.
 And it’s effective for getting us through another mundane Tuesday at work.

 But it doesn’t silence the inner panic that surfaces as we look at the new assignment and silently protest, “I have no idea how to do this.”

 Flip your narrative.

 The cause of the panic is not lack of knowledge.
 And it’s certainly not incompetence.
 The new work breaks our mental models of what we think we’re supposed to be doing in the jobs we have.
 This cognitive dissonance creates the confusion and panic, which convince you that you don’t know how to do the new work.

 Now that’s a scary, disorienting loop.

 But it’s not true.
 While the work is new, I don’t believe you can’t do it.